intel-analytics/ipex-llm/docs/mddocs/Quickstart/llama_cpp_quickstart.md

 #### Windows (Optional)

-IPEX-LLM backend for llama.cpp only supports the more recent GPU drivers.
-Please make sure your GPU driver version is equal or newer than `31.0.101.5333`, otherwise you might find gibberish output.
+Please make sure your GPU driver version is equal or newer than `31.0.101.5333`.
+If it is not, follow the instructions in [this section](./install_windows_gpu.md#optional-update-gpu-driver) to update your GPU driver; otherwise, you might encounter gibberish output.

-If you have lower GPU driver version, visit the [Install IPEX-LLM on Windows with Intel GPU Guide](./install_windows_gpu.md), and follow [Update GPU driver](./install_windows_gpu.md#optional-update-gpu-driver).

 ### 1. Install IPEX-LLM for llama.cpp